 - Subcontractor: Like a contractor, subcontractors are required to keep their workplace safe in all matters that relate to the scope and area of their work.
 Subcontractors are responsible for any hazards occurring in an area of the site that they control.

-- Product Manufacturer: Manufacturers must verify that the products they create are adequately tested and inspected, ensuring that normal, safe use of their products does not create an unnecessary danger or toxic chemicals.
+- Product manufacturer: Manufacturers must verify that the products they create are adequately tested and inspected, ensuring that normal, safe use of their products does not create unnecessary danger or toxic chemicals.

 - Landowners: The owner of the worksite is responsible for keeping their property safe and either fixing hazardous conditions or adequately notifying those who work there.

-Insurance companies are designed to pay out the minimum amount that they can reasonably play, so when an injury qualifies for a third-party claim, it’s usually in your best interest to hire a good lawyer to help you gather evidence, prove fault, navigate bureaucratic red-tape, and fight to help you recover as much as you legally can from any party whose negligence led to your accident.
+Insurance companies are designed to pay out the minimum amount that they can reasonably play, so when an injury qualifies for a third-party claim, it’s usually in your best interest to hire a lawyer to help you gather evidence, prove fault, navigate bureaucratic red tape, and fight to help you recover as much as you legally can from any party whose negligence led to your accident.

-How Can You Prove Fault in a Third-Party Claim for a Construction Accident?
+How Can You Prove Fault In A Third-Party Claim For A Construction Site Injury?